mushketyk/mushketyk.github.io/source/_posts/2015-12-14-sequence-unpacking-in-python.markdown

 comments: true
 categories: [python]
 description: "One of the unusual features of Python that other programming languages usually don't have is sequence unpacking."
-categories: "python, idiomatic, sequence, unpacking"
+keywords: "python, idiomatic, sequence, unpacking"
 ---